Kawasaki 1400GTR: Technology

 The engine is a transverse-mounted 16-valve inline-four with a displacement of 1352 cc.
 It has variable valve timing, derived from a Mitsubishi Motors car engine, which allows the phasing of the intake camshaft to be advanced by up to 24°.
 This continuous alteration happens progressively as the rpm rise and fall.

 The fuel injected engine on the 2008 and 2009 models has a power output of 114 kW at 8,800 rpm and produces torque of 136 Nm at 6,200 rpm.
 The ram-air intake increases power to 117.6 kW.

 The bike's rear suspension-drive system is known as Tetra-Lever and is similar to the BMW Paralever and Moto Guzzi CARC systems.
 It is designed to handle the conflicting drive and suspension forces (known as shaft effect) typical when shaft-driven motorcycles carry powerful engines.

-Both the original Concours and the Concour 14 have a slipper clutch that lets the rear wheel freewheel to lessen the risk of sliding when the rider uses excessive engine braking.
+Both the original Concours and the Concours 14 have a slipper clutch that lets the rear wheel freewheel to lessen the risk of sliding when the rider uses excessive engine braking.

 The 1400GTR is fitted with a keyless ignition, KIPASS (Kawasaki's Intelligent Proximity Activation Start System), which means that no key is needed to start the bike as long as the rider is carrying the coded transponder—typically in a pocket.

 From launch the 1400GTR had the option of an anti-lock braking system (ABS).
 In 2010, Kawasaki added KTRC, a traction control system, and replaced the previous ABS systems with K-ACT (Kawasaki Advanced Coactive-braking Technology), an improved system with power-assisted brake force redistribution.

 K-ACT is also a combined braking system in which both the front and rear brakes are applied in differing amounts depending on whether the front brake lever or rear brake pedal is used.
 The rider is able to select, using a handlebar switch, the amount of front brake force applied when the rear brake pedal is used.

 The traction control uses the ABS sensors to detect when the front and rear wheel speeds differ—reducing rear wheel speed by telling the engine management system to reduce power output.